ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 ## Drill 1

 Write three classes as described below.
 They do not need to have any methods or constructors.
-Save them in Drill1.java.
+Save them in a file called `Drill1.java`.

 - A class named `A` with two fields, `int f1` and `String f2`
 - A class named `B` with two fields, `A field1` and `String field2`